Authors: Dr. Theo Notteboom and Dr. Jean-Paul Rodrigue

 The streamlining of supply chains and the advances in data analytics put increasing pressures on traditional freight forwarders.
 New technology can place freight forwarders at the risk of obsolescence as forwarding can rapidly go digital in its transactional form, with online sales, instant orders, and automated processes.
 This is particularly the case for the spot business and basic port-to-port transport, which are entry points for e-forwarding.
 At the same time, shippers get better information using Big Data solutions and e-marketplaces.
 This will result in higher rate transparency and better visibility of liner service schedules, shipment service attributes, overall performances, and equipment availability.

-Intermediary forwarding agents are the most at risk from new technology providers or business models unless they adapt, such as in offering supply chain visibility.
+Intermediary forwarding agents are at the highest risk from new technology providers or business models unless they adapt, such as when offering supply chain visibility.
 Differentiation and cost optimization can be achieved through improved online customer experience and automation.
 Major freight forwarders and third-party logistics providers thus have the responsibility to develop innovative new booking and logistics platforms in order to mitigate potential threats coming from within or outside the logistics sector.
 New technology-driven companies, particularly those within the e-commerce space, are likely to enter or have already entered the transport and logistics arena, giving them a competitive edge or a chance to see a competitive opportunity to bring new models to the market.

 Forwarders are challenged to opt for collaborative technology-driven networks, and freight forwarders need to recruit new talent outside of the logistics sector, including from IT-driven potential disruptors.
 Integrating new business approaches and models in the relatively conservative freight forwarding businesses requires new perspectives.